Friday, 17 February 2012

 During the Song Dynasty, when Chán was favoured by the imperial court and became the largest Buddhist scholl in China, the period of the Tang Dynasty came to be regarded as the "golden age" of Chan.
 This proliferation is described in a famous saying:

-Look at the territory of the house of Tang —The whole of it is the realm of the Chán school.
+The whole of it is the realm of the Chán school.

 During 845-846 Emperor Wu-tsung persecuted the Buddhist schools in China.
 This persecution was devastating for metropolitan Chan, but the Chan school of Ma-tsu and his likes survived, and took a leading role in the Chan of the later Tang.